 Every Student Succeeds Act (ESSA)

-Iowa School Performance Profiles (New Report Card)
+Iowa School Performance Profiles

-The new reports, called the Iowa School Performance Profiles, include each school’s scores on a set of accountability measures.
+The reports, called the Iowa School Performance Profiles, include each school’s scores on a set of accountability measures.
 The reports display scores based on a school’s overall performance, as well as the performance of subgroups of students, such as children from low-income backgrounds.

 Identification of Iowa Schools for support and improvement is based on these measures: